byui-cse/cse450-course/source/course/syllabus.md

 At the start of class, the instructor will briefly review the material and answer questions from the reading, but will assume that you have already completed the reading.

-Each reading quiz assignment is worth `5%` of the module's grade.

 #### Data Explorations

 After reviewing the reading, you will work in temporary groups during class to complete hands-on, Data Exploration assignments.
 Online students will use Zoom breakout rooms.

-Each data exploration is worth `10%` of the module's grade.

 !!!note "Data Exploration Evaluations"